kubeshop/botkube-plugins/hack/assistant-setup/README.md

 > **NOTE:** The process uses [Jina.AI Reader API](https://github.com/jina-ai/reader) and usually takes 10-15 minutes.
 All files will be removed before the process starts.

-To scrap the content from the latest Botkube website and Botkube Docs using , run the following command:
+To scrap the content from the latest Botkube website and Botkube Docs, run the following command:

 ```sh
 npm run fetch-content